No. 2 Tennessee back to the Sweet 16 with 62-58 win over Texas

-CHARLOTTE, N.C.
-(AP) — The Tennessee Volunteers are back in the Sweet 16 under coach Rick Barnes.
+CHARLOTTE, N.C. — — The Tennessee Volunteers are back in the Sweet 16 under coach Rick Barnes.
 Now the question becomes if they can advance beyond this point.

 Dalton Knecht scored 18 points and made four free throws in the final 8.8 seconds as the Volunteers topped Texas 62-58 on Saturday to advance to the Sweet 16 of the NCAA Tournament for the second straight year.